 During 18-20 September, 2018 the Swedish Bioenergy Association (Svebio) is organizing its 4th Advanced Biofuels Conference, in Gothenburg.
 The conference will start with study visits and is followed by two conference days and cover aviation, maritime and land transport sectors.

 There is plenty to see, hear and discuss.
 The Nordics are a hotbed of activity when it comes to advancing and implementing biofuels.
-Both Sweden and Finland reached over double the European Union (EU) 2020 renewable energy in transportation target, in 2015.
+Both Sweden and Finland reached in 2015 more than two times the target of European Union (EU) 2020 renewable energy in transportation.
 HVO is a leading advanced biofuel in terms of commercial production capacity with Nordic companies behind the lion’s share of global production.
 Along with HVO100, Swedish motorists and fleet operators have already today a selection of bio-CNG, E85, ED95 as well as conventional 95-octane gasoline with up to 15 percent renewable components at filling stations.

-This conference will highlight the latest projects and plants with leading international experts presenting an update on biofuel technologies and projects around the world.
+This conference will highlight the latest projects and plants with leading international experts presenting an update on biofuel technologies.
 The Advanced Biofuels Conference is intended for those who are interested in creating a sustainable transport sector.
-Speakers and delegates will be policy makers and politicians, leading scientists, researchers, engineers, as well as executives and representatives from companies, organizations.
+Speakers and delegates will be policy makers and politicians, leading scientists, researchers, engineers, as well as executives and representatives from companies and organizations.

-More information will follow shortly but you’re welcome to contact
+More information will follow shortly but you are welcome to contact